KakuriyoKitsune1136/Tiffany-s-Portfolio/README.md

 <h1>Hi, My Name is TIffany!
 <h2> About Me </h2>
-I am a Penetration tester of about 5 years, with hands on technical expertise, I also have a master's degree from the University of Maryland Global Campus, I am always learning new things,for instance more recently I have been slowly trying to learn web application testing, and hopefully at somepoint: Cloud testing, so I can add it to my repitorie.
+I am a penetration tester with about five years of hands-on technical expertise.
+I also have a master’s degree from the University of Maryland Global Campus.
+I am always learning new things; for instance, more recently, I have been slowly trying to learn web application testing and, hopefully at some point, cloud testing, so I can add it to my repertoire.

+So here is what I can do:

 so here is what I Can do:
 - Network Penetration Testing